-All uses not expressly allowed, with or without a permit or by special exception, must be prohibited in P-FP subdistricts and FEMA zones A, AE, A1-30, and VE.
+All uses not expressly allowed, with or without a permit or by special exception, must be prohibited in P-FP subdistricts.

 D. FISH AND WILDLIFE PROTECTION SUBDISTRICT (P-FW)

 The purpose of the P-FW subdistrict is to conserve important fish and wildlife habitats essential to the citizens of Maine because of their economic, recreational, aesthetic, educational or scientific value.